perceptrons-vnit/perceptrons-Trend_Predication/README.md

 3. Run the notebook 'Save images.py'

 > This compares the date time list with the csv files to obtain the required images and downloads them.

+This completes the creation of basicdataset required for further steps.

+# Semantic Segmentation

+# Attribute Recognition
 ## Installation
 ## Results